vincentrose88/GRS/README.md

 Then just run the wrapper for the main script with the arguments as follows:

-`./runGRSscript.sh SNPlist.csv GRS.spec IDs.list`
+`./runGRSscript.sh SNPlist.csv GRS.spec IDs.list (pval-cutoff outputName)`

-At the end you can add the optinal arguments in the order:
+At the end you can add the optinal arguments (in brackets) in the order:

 `pval-cutoff` (default=5e-8 (GWAS significant)